veorq/cryptocoding/README.md

 A possibly faster solution on Intel processors involves the [http://www.jaist.ac.jp/iscenter-new/mpc/altix/altixdata/opt/intel/vtune/doc/users_guide/mergedProjects/analyzer_ec/mergedProjects/reference_olh/mergedProjects/instructions/instruct32_hh/vc35.htm CMOV] conditional move instructions.

-##Avoid table look-ups indexed by secret data
+## Avoid table look-ups indexed by secret data

-###Problem
+### Problem

 The access time of a table element can vary with its index (depending for example on whether a cache-miss has occured).
 This has for example been exploited in a series of [[References#AES_cache-timing_attacks_and_defenses|cache-timing attacks]] on AES.

-###Solution
+### Solution

 Replace table look-up with sequences of constant-time logical operations, for example by bitslicing look-ups (as used in [http://nacl.cr.yp.to/ NaCl's] [http://eprint.iacr.org/2009/129.pdf implementation] of AES-CTR, or in [https://www.ii.uib.no/~osvik/serpent/ Serpent]).
 For AES, constant-time non-bitsliced implementations are also [http://crypto.stackexchange.com/questions/55/known-methods-for-constant-time-table-free-aes-implementation-using-standard/92#92 possible], but are much slower.

-##Avoid secret-dependent loop bounds
+## Avoid secret-dependent loop bounds

-###Problem
+### Problem

 Loops with a bound derived from a secret value directly expose a program to timing attacks.
 For example, a Montgomery ladder implementation in OpenSSL 0.9.8o leaked the logarithm of the (secret) ECDSA nonce, which could be used to [https://eprint.iacr.org/2011/232.pdf steal the private key] of a TLS server.
-The relevant code is copied below, where <code>scalar</code> is the secret nonce, and <code>scalar->d</code> a pointer to an array of its bits:
+The relevant code is copied below, where `scalar` is the secret nonce, and `scalar->d` a pointer to an array of its bits:

 ```C
 /* find top most bit and go one past it */